 Personally I like Dave Ramsey’s envelope method, although I only use it for personal spending rather than paying bills.
 On the first business day of each month I divide the amount of money that I’ve allocated for personal spending and divide it into thirty separate envelopes.
 Each morning I pull out a new envelope, whatever I don’t spend that day get’s put into a separate envelope that I keep as a slush fund for larger purchases.

 You’ll be amazed at how much wasteful spending you can cut by simply switching the medium by which you pay, and equally impressed by how quickly that overage envelope with fill up.

 Also if you ever rob my house, don’t look in the top draw of my bedroom dresser, there’s definitely not an envelope containing a bajillion dollars.

 So there you have it, tiny Brian.
 Follow these simple steps and remove the financial stress from your life.
-It’s a hell of a lot easier to make money when you already have it and all it takes to put some away is a change in mindset that forms new habits.
+It’s a heck of a lot easier to make money when you already have it and all it takes to put some away is a change in mindset that forms new habits.

-Now go forth and conquer, you goddamn warrior.
+Now go forth and conquer, you warrior.